 In June 1998, the Financial Accounting Standards Board ("the FASB") issued SFAS 133, "Accounting for Derivative Instruments and Hedging Activities."
 SFAS 133 establishes accounting and reporting standards for derivative financial instruments and hedging activities, and requires the Company to recognize all derivatives as either assets or liabilities on the balance sheet and measure them at fair value.
-Gains and losses resulting from changes in fair value would be accounted for depending on
+Gains and losses resulting from changes in fair value would be accounted for depending on the use of the derivative and whether it is designated and qualifies for hedge accounting.
+In June 1999, the FASB issued SFAS 137, which defers the implementation of SFAS 133.
+The Company will be required to implement SFAS 133 in fiscal year 2001.
+The adoption of SFAS 133 has not had a material impact on the Company's financial statements.

-E-25

-SUNSOURCE INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, CONTINUED (DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS)
+F-25 SUNSOURCE INC. AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS, CONTINUED (DOLLARS IN THOUSANDS, EXCEPT PER SHARE AMOUNTS)